Asian shares mixed after US inflation jumps 5% in May - WTMJ

 BANGKOK (AP) — Shares were mostly higher in Asia on Friday after the S&P 500 index notched another record high despite a surge in U.S. consumer prices in May.

-Shanghai fell, Tokyo was flat, while shares rose in Hong Kong, Seoul and Sydney.
+Shanghai fell, Tokyo was nearly unchanged, while shares rose in Hong Kong, Seoul and Sydney.
+U.S. futures were marginally lower.

 On Thursday, Wall Street logged gains while bond yields mostly fell despite the much-anticipated report showing consumer prices rose 5% in May, the biggest year-over-year increase since 2008 and more than economists had expected.